-(a) An adult with a severe and chronic disability as defined below:

-(i) You have been assessed by a DSHS SSI facilitator as likely to be approved for SSI and are required to apply for SSI.
-Your SSI application status may be verified through the SSI facilitator ((and/)) or state data exchange; or must be verified by documentation from a behavioral health organization (BHO), ((and/or)) regional service area (RSA), or evidence from another medical or mental health professional; or
+- (a) An adult with a severe and chronic disability as defined below: - (i) You have been assessed by a DSHS SSI facilitator as likely to be approved for SSI and are required to apply for SSI.
+Your SSI application status may be verified through the SSI facilitator ((and/)) or state data exchange; or - (ii) Your disability is a severe and chronic mental, physical, emotional, or cognitive impairment that prevents you from working and is expected to last at least ((twelve)) 12 months.
+Your disability must be verified by documentation from a behavioral health organization (BHO), ((and/or)) regional service area (RSA), or evidence from another medical or mental health professional; or